lukasmetzner/gdelt-graph-analysis/README.md

 ### Actors
 Actors are entities that have been identified by GDELT.
 Each article has an actor1 and actor2.
 ### EventCodes
-EventCodes describe an event that actor1 performed on actor2.
+EventCodes describe an event or action that actor1 performed on actor2.
 Each EventCode has its own color in the graph.
 ### Nodes
 All actors found in the dataset occur in the graph as nodes.
 ### Edges